jllados/PPCAS/README.md

 ``ghf13_*`` being  ``*`` the number of sequences obtained from ``HomFam`` dataset.

-Calculate the library with 4 partitions (BB11001.tfa containts 4 sequences):
+Calculate the library with 4 partitions (BB11001.tfa contains 4 sequences):

     $ ./run.sh -i examples/BB11001.tfa -m 192.168.101.51

-Calculate the library with 6 partitions (Faster if the infraestrucutre containts 6 cores or more):
+Calculate the library with 6 partitions (Faster if the infrastrucutre contains 6 cores or more):

     $ ./run.sh -i examples/BB11001.tfa -m 192.168.101.51 -p 6